viccuad/kubewarden.io/content/blog/2024/10/kubewarden-1-18-release-slsa-level-3.md

 kubewarden/kwctl  https://slsa.dev/provenance/v1  .github/workflows/build.yml@refs/heads/main
 ```

-For container images, it may mean first finding the attestation manifest index
+For container images, it means first finding the attestation manifest index
 layer, and then the attestation layer itself.
 If in doubt, read each project's
 developer docs in their respective GitHub repositories.